soniacweb/soniacweb/README.md

 - 💬 Ask me about ... gardening- it's my new lockdown hobby.
 - 📫 How to reach me: ... by email or on linkedin!
 - 😄 Pronouns: ...
 She/Her
-- ⚡ Fun fact: I'm ambidextrous.
+- ⚡ Fun fact: I'm bilingual and enjoy soaking up languages.
+At the moment, I'm learning conversational French and Spanish, and basic hanguk-eo.